mkierzenka/SWDevProj/report/doc.md

 Methods:
 * most methods from before, for getting data from the column. not 'set' methods (or anything else that modifies the column).
 Might include the push_back methods
-* add_all: one for each data type; adds all given elements of that datatype to the array; breaks data up into chunks, creates keys for those chunks, and adds them to the KVStore
+* add_all: one for each data type; adds all given elements of that datatype to the column; breaks data up into chunks, creates keys for those chunks, and adds them to the KVStore
+*setStore(KVStore): pass a KVStore to the dataframe; will initially start in the dataframe, which will be passed to the column array and eventually the column

 * Serializer: This class will be similar to the one started in Assignment 6.
+It supports writing primitive types, character pointers (strings), and message types to its buffer, and can also read these when deserializing.
 It will be in charge of serializing and deserializing data, and buffering the result.
 The Serializer will be used in multiple places in this project.
-All of DataFrame's from... methods will need to initialize a Serializer to serialize the constructed dataframe, to store in the key-value store.
-The wait and waitAndGet methods within Store will need to initalize a Serializer; the serializer will need to convert the serialized string data into the dataframe that it represents
+All of DataFrame's from... methods need to initialize a Serializer to serialize the constructed dataframe, to store in the key-value store.
+The wait and waitAndGet methods within Store need to initialize a Serializer; the serializer will need to convert the serialized string data into the dataframe that it represents.
+Serialization is also needed whenever attempting to retrieve data from the DataFrame, as all the data is serialized in the KVStore

 * DistributedArray: this class will hold reference information about data throughout the system.
 The purpose of this class is to bridge data that lives in different areas of the